-8.4.
-These works will be funded by the annual capital programme where possible or from successful external bids or partnerships where the expected value of works is significant and would affect PT's ability to successfully deliver the rest of its planned maintenance programme.
+8.2 These works will be funded by the annual capital programme where possible or from successful external bids or partnerships where the expected value of works is significant and would affect PT's ability to successfully deliver the rest of its planned maintenance programme.

-9. Contract management procedures
+9. Contract management procedure

-- 9.1 All contracts will be managed using best practice and methods as published by the Royal Institute of Chartered Surveyors (RICS).
-All tendered contracts will be awarded under the JCT suite of standard building contracts or if procured via a framework the suitable framework contract. - 9.2 All contractors will be required to agree to the PT standard terms and conditions on becoming an approved.
-This includes a Code of Conduct for working in tenants homes. - 9.3 Periodic meetings to suit the work being completed will take place between contractual parties to monitor performance and best value. - 9.4 All works completed in properties will be recorded on the relevant property file and stock database. - 10.
-Acts, Events or Occurrences beyond organizational control
+- 9.1 All contracts will be managed following PT's current procurement policy and procedures. - 9.2 Periodic meetings to suit the work being completed will take place between contractual parties to monitor performance and best value. - 9.3 All works completed in properties will be recorded on the relevant property file and stock database.

+10. Acts, Events or Occurrences beyond organizational control

 Circumstances may arise where there are Acts, Events or Occurrences beyond the control of Papworth Trust.
-Examples of this include civil unrest, war, pandemics, natural disasters etc. In these situations guidance will be sought from the directing body at that time e.g. local authorities, central government, military.
-Papworth Trust will adhere to any changes that are administered which may lead to short, medium or longer term changes to this policy and timescales.
+Examples of this include civil unrest, war, pandemics, natural disasters etc. In these situations, guidance will be sought from the directing body at that time e.g., local authorities, central government, military.
+Papworth Trust will adhere to any changes that are administered which may lead to short, medium, or longer-term changes to this policy and timescales.